Grindr: Censorship

-Grindr is not available in the following territories due to government bans or US government sanctions: Iran, Crimea, Syria, Pakistan, Cuba, North Korea and Sudan.
-Furthermore, there are also restrictions in whole or in part in these countries: China, Indonesia, Turkey, Lebanon, Qatar, and the United Arab Emirates.
+Grindr is not available in the following territories due to government bans or US government sanctions and delisted from the app store: Afghanistan, China, Crimea, Cuba, Iran, Libya, Maldives, Morocco, Syria, North Korea, Saudi Arabia, Sudan and the United Arab Emirates.
+Furthermore, there are also restrictions in whole or in part in these countries: Indonesia, Jordan, Malaysia, Lebanon, Qatar, Turkey and Pakistan.

 In December 2019, Grindr took measures to protect users in countries in which they may be at risk for being LGBTQ, unveiling new security features for them and automatically disabling their distance feature.

 In July 2025, Grindr introduced age verification system in the United Kingdom, in order to comply with Online Safety Act 2023.

 Criticism

 Offensive speech and actions

-Grindr has been criticized for not taking sufficient action to moderate the display of offensive, racist, and homophobic language by some of its users.
+In the early 2010s, Grindr was criticized for not taking sufficient action to moderate the display of racist language by some of its users.
 In June 2014, when asked about hateful speech on Grindr, the app's creator Joel Simkhai said in an interview with the Israeli newspaper Haaretz that he "didn't like it" but he "[isn't] a sixth grade teacher" and it "[isn't his] job to police such things."

 The app was criticized in the past for allowing users to sort users by ethnicity, which some thought was discriminatory.
 This was removed in June 2020, following social media complaints.

 Drug dealing

-It has also found applications in drug dealing prompting the app developer to take actions on some emojis.
+Grindr has also found applications in drug dealing, prompting the app developer to take actions on some emojis.